t184256/nixpkgs-python-importer/README.md

 soothes the nerves a bit, but doesn't really free me from the recreation part.

 I started writing a xonsh macro that ended up being a generic Python solution with a pleasingly nice syntax.
-I mean, `from nixpkgs import scipy`.
+I mean, `from nixpkgs.scipy import scipy`.
 Ain't that nice?